AWikia/Level/README.md

 Level is a font first invented for the xtreme drawboard based on System.
 Now available as a true type font for use in the web.

 ## Features
-- 10059 different glyphs (Of which 5874 are in BMP, 2948 in SMP, 37 are tags, 175 are Component, 240 are SLS and 785 are Skin Tone Emoji) , supporting over 149 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
+- 10094 different glyphs (Of which 5898 are in BMP, 2948 in SMP, 11 in SIP, 37 are tags, 175 are Component, 240 are SLS and 785 are Skin Tone Emoji) , supporting over 149 Languages plus Japanese (Extremely Limited Kanji Support), which consist of:
   - Basic Latin
   - Latin 1
   - Extended Latin A